Critical transition in fast-rotating turbulence within highly elongated domains: Numerical set-up and methodology

 \section{Numerical set-up and methodology}

-In this section, we describe the numerical set-up used in the present study.
-We solve equations (\ref{eq:red_vert_mom}) and (\ref{eq:red_vert_vort}) numerically in a triply periodic domain of dimensions $2\pi L \times 2\pi L \times 2\pi H$ with modified dissipative terms.
-After nondimensionalising horizontal length scales based on $\ell_{in}$, parallel length scales based on $H$ and time based on the (eddy turnover) time scale $\tau_f=(\ell_{in}^2/\epsilon_{in})^{1/3}$ imposed by the forcing, we obtain the following PDEs to be solved,
+\NOTE{In this section, we describe the numerical set-up used in the present study.
+The PDEs which we solve numerically in a domain $2\pi \Lambda\times 2\pi \Lambda \times 2\pi$ are given by (\ref{eq:red_vert_mom}) and (\ref{eq:red_vert_vort}) with modified dissipative terms,}

+Here $D_t^\perp = \partial_t + \mathbf{u}_\perp \cdot \nabla_\perp$.
+The right-hand side of eqs. (\ref{eq:red_vert_mom_dissmod},\ref{eq:red_vert_vort_dissmod}) expresses the dissipation terms and the forcing.
+For a field $g$ we define $g^{ls}=\sum_{\mathbf{k}, k_\perp \leq 2} \hat{g}(\mathbf{k}) \exp(i\mathbf{k}\cdot \mathbf{x})$, in terms of the Fourier transform $\hat{g}(\mathbf{k})$ of $g$ with $\mathbf{k}\in \mathbb{N}^3$.
+The large-scale friction terms involving $u_\parallel^{ls}$ and $\omega_\parallel^{ls}$ have been added to prevent the formation of a condensate at small wavenumbers.
+A technical advantage of this type of large-scale friction over more commonly used hypodissipation is that it only directly affects the small wavenumbers, which are to be damped. \NOTE{The term proportional to $\nabla_\parallel^{2m}(\cdot)$ has been artificially added to the equations, it does not appear in the asymptotically reduced equations (\ref{eq:red_vert_mom}), (\ref{eq:red_vert_vort}), since it is asymptotically small.
+It has nonetheless been added to suppress exceedingly large parallel wave-numbers which are expected not to interact significantly with the slow manifold, thereby reducing the required resolution in the parallel direction and the computational cost. } The hyperviscosity exponents $n=4$ and $m=2$ were used in all simulations.